mbedded/100-days-of-code/r1-log.md

 - Trying to receive messages from queue within my console-project.
 The console project is used to test and develop the library.

+### Day 8 - 2019-02-13

+- No coding today.
+Instead i spent the time to do online courses about Wordpress